ArunachalamM101202/DBMS-Movie-Booking-Project/README.md

 - Users can delete their account

 ## Working Demo of the Project <a id="demo"></a>
+Click the below image to play the video<br>
 [![DBMS Project Working Video](https://img.youtube.com/vi/K8LhyQqXlgY/0.jpg)](https://www.youtube.com/watch?v=K8LhyQqXlgY)

 ## Why did I do this Project?  <a id="why"></a>
 The main purpose of this project started when I was developing my previous [Movie Booking Website](https://github.com/ArunachalamM101202/Movie-Booking-Website).
-Most of the data was hard coded and the website cannot be used in a real time scenario as each addition or deletion of a movie will require entire change of code in multiple places.

-To find a solution to the above mentioned problem is the main reason for the creation of this website.
-In this website, nothing is hard coded and everything can be changed by the use of a simple SQL query and this website can actually be used in **real time scenario**
+Most of the data were hard coded and the website cannot be used in a real-time scenario as each addition or deletion of a movie will require an entire change of code in multiple places.
+Finding a solution to the above-mentioned problem is the main reason for the creation of this website.
+In this website, nothing is hardcoded and everything can be changed by the use of a simple SQL query this website can actually be used in real-time scenario
 Another reason why I wanted to do this project was to create a really functional profile page which tracks the user's data and shows them a summary of their ticket bookings, comments posted by them and other information etc.

 ## What did I learn from this Project <a id="learn"></a>